MansJackson/Chat-app/client/README.md

 This is the front-end for the app, it is built with react, redux and socket.io

-`npm start` to run the server on port 3000
+`npm i && npm start` to run the server on port 3000